 Forty-one percent of the Big Green Lake watershed is located within Fond du Lac County.
 This portion of the watershed represents only 8% of Fond du Lac County’s entire area.
 Fond du Lac County is larger and has other major watersheds (i.e., Lake Winnebago, Rock River) that require the Fond du Lac County Land and Water Conservation (“L&WC”) Department’s time.

-Consequently, the LMPT recommends the development of an Ag Outreach Coordinator position within the Green Lake Sanitary District to bridge the gap between available staff time and conservation practice requirements in the Fond du Lac portion of the watershed.
+Consequently, the LMPT recommends the development of an Ag Outreach Coordinator position within the Green Lake Sanitary District to bridge the gap between available staff time and conservation practice requirements in the entire watershed, but especially within the Fond du Lac portion of the watershed.

 The Ag Outreach Coordinator should be an experienced land and water professional whose main responsibilities are building relationships and identifying potential best management practices (BMPs) within the Fond du Lac County portion of the Big Green Lake watershed.
-The current Ag Outreach Coordinator is a former Green Lake County NRCS District Conservationist.
+The most recent Ag Outreach Coordinator was a former Green Lake County NRCS District Conservationist.
 This knowledgebase has expedited the success of this effort.

 In general, the Ag Outreach Coordinator serves to identify potential BMP locations and gain landowner cooperation.
 Fond du Lac County L&WC staff design and install the BMP.